julien-boudry/Condorcet/VOTING_METHODS.md

 $election->getResult('CPO-STV') ;

 // Change the completion selection method
-$election->setMethodOption('CPO-STV', 'CondorcetCompletionMethod', 'Copeland') ; // Never use Ranked-Pairs or Kemeny-Young, they are too many outcomes to choose from, and their performances aren't polynomials.
+$election->setMethodOption('CPO-STV', 'CondorcetCompletionMethod', [1=> 'Ranked Pairs', 2=> 'Kemeny-Young']) ; // Never use Ranked-Pairs or Kemeny-Young, they are too many outcomes to choose from, and their performances aren't polynomials.
 $election->getResult('CPO-STV') ;

-// Change the order method
+// Change the sort method
 $election->setMethodOption('CPO-STV', 'TieBreakerMethods', [1=> 'Ranked Pairs', 2=> 'Kemeny-Young']) ;
 $election->getResult('CPO-STV') ;
 ```